notduncansmith/summit/readme.md

 By keeping these posts as Collections, we get the power to do that.
 Each post is just data, and they're kept completely separate; however, by virtue of the isPostType flag, we also have an easy way to aggregate items from each of these Collections into a traditional blog post stream.

-**Posts are treated as Markdown.
-As such, each Post's string attributes (aside from `_id` and `_rev` of course) are decorated with a method called `render`, which will send that field's contents through WB-CMS's Markdown engine[1].**

-[1]  This engine is Marked by default.
-WB-CMS exposes the `render` property, which is just a function that should take a raw Markdwon string as input and return an HTML string as output.

 ------